Cosmic Horseshoe

-The foreground galaxy, LRG 3-757, is found to be extremely massive, with a mass a hundred times that of this galaxy.
+The foreground galaxy, LRG 3-757, is found to be extremely massive, with a mass a hundred times that of the Milky Way galaxy.
 It is notable because it belongs to a rare class of galaxies called luminous red galaxies, which has an extremely luminous infrared emission.

 The system was discovered in 2007 by an international team of scientists using the comprehensive Sloan Digital Sky Survey and is greatly studied by the Hubble Space Telescope.

+There is a supermassive black hole with a mass of 36 billion solar masses at the center of the Cosmic Horseshoe gravitational lens.